This primer from Worth Data® is to help you understand bar codes so that you can

 802.11 Wi-Fi RF Terminals

 802.11 Wi-Fi is a spread spectrum radio format that operates in the 2.4Ghz band.
-It is the most common radio used on Windows Mobile, Windows CE, and other RF readers that are available on the market today.
-Worth data offers a Wi-Fi RF terminal as well to fit into any existing 802.11 Wi-Fi network.
-In addition, using our web tools and our "Cloud Server" technology along with an automatic batch collection mode the 7802 RF Terminals can operate anywhere - whenever the operator is out of range, or offline, data collection and processing can continue uninterrupted even in remote locations.
+Worth data offers a Wi-Fi RF Terminal as well to fit into any existing 802.11 Wi-Fi network.
+In addition, using a web server to talk to the Wi-Fi terminalsn then the 7802 RF Terminals can operate practically anywhere - whenever the operator is out of range, or offline, data collection and processing can continue uninterrupted even in remote locations.

 802.11 Wi-Fi 2.4GHz vs. Worth Data 900MHz RF Terminals

-802.11 Wi-Fi is a spread spectrum radio format that typically operates in the 2.4GHz band and is very popular around the world.
+802.11 Wi-Fi is a spread spectrum radio format that typically operates in the 2.4GHz & 5 Ghz bands and is very popular around the world.
 However 802.11 b/g only has around a short 100-300ft range in most applications, plus it requires extensive site surveys and precise locating of the access points to correctly cover a large building or to get more range.
-Even the more powerful Wi-Fi 802.11n radios can only cover around 650ft.
+Even the more powerful Wi-Fi 802.11n & 802.11ac radios can only cover around 400-500ft.
 (200m) at best.
+A RF Terminal bar code scanner will never benefit from the additional bandwidth, speed, and throughput provided by the latest 802.11n & 802.11ac radios.

 interference with other devices that